 I am on the boat with many Moroccans who travel mostly in a cramped car.
 Some even put big bags on the car roof.
 I slowly realize that I will now enter a completely new world.
 I am curious and cannot wait to arrive on the other side of the strait of Gibraltar.

 My first stop in Morocco is Tanger, the gateway to Africa.
 I walk from the port to the famous Medina with its small alleys and shops where people can buy groceries, clothes, traditional goods, and much more.
 Here and there are small restaurants and stands on the street with traditional Moroccan food.
 Although many people are trying to sell all kinds of stuff to tourists, it is a nice atmosphere.
 One strategy of them is to offer a free guided tour.
 Bit by bit, they build a relationship with the tourists and try to sell drugs or other things.

 I walk through the small alleys, have a close look at the food, and enjoy the city’s atmosphere.
 The time flies, and I have to look for a hotel room which proves to be more difficult than expected.
 In the end, I find a room close to the Medina.
 It was a nice and interesting first day in Morocco.
 I got a first impression of the culture and the way of living and am looking forward to spending the next weeks here, and I hope to see much more of this fascinating country.

 Here are some tips for Tanger

-– There is a night train going from Tanger at half past 9 p.m. to Marrakech.
-It costs 205 DH (about 18.5 €) and you will arrive in Marrakech at 8 o’clock in the morning.
+– There is a night train going from Tanger at half-past 9 p.m. to Marrakech.
+It costs 205 DH (about 18.5 €), and you will arrive in Marrakech at 8 a.m.

-– When you buy the ferry ticket take care that you buy one to the old harbor “Tanger Ville”.
-The new Port is located outside the city center and you have to take a taxi.
-Moreover you will get a 10 % discount when you book a round trip.
+– When you buy the ferry ticket, take care that you buy one to the old harbor “Tanger Ville.”
+The new Port is located outside the city center, and you have to take a taxi.
+Moreover, you will get a 10 % discount when you book a round trip.